niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 - A maintainer SHOULD generate updated XML schemas and submit a pull request.
 - A maintainer SHOULD request a pull request review from the data steward to verify that the schema updates are correct.
 - A maintainer SHOULD accept the pull request once approved by the data steward.
+- A maintainer SHOULD post the final updated version of the change request spreadsheet to the file repository in the NBAC mailing list group resources.

 #### 6.1.1.4 Approval

 Once changes are accepted, a maintainer SHOULD update the content in any tools needed to build reference schemas, subset schemas, and artifacts for the version.

-Domain data stewards MAY repeat the process as needed within the allowed time frame for updates.
+Domain data stewards MAY repeat the process as needed within the permitted time frame for updates.

 ### 6.1.2 Other non-Core namespace content updates (breaking)